Nildyanna/armgddn-downloader/AUTO_UPDATE_SETUP.md

 - Ensure GitHub repository is public or user has access
-- Check that `latest.json` exists in the latest release
+- Check that `latest.json` exists in the latest release **Update doesn't appear**:
-- Verify the public key in `tauri.conf.json` matches your generated key

-**Signature verification fails**:

-- Ensure GitHub secrets are set correctly
-- Verify the private key hasn't been corrupted
-- Check that the public key in the config matches the private key

-**Update doesn't appear**:

-- Ensure the version in `tauri.conf.json` is higher than the current version
+- Ensure the GitHub Release tag (e.g. `v4.1.28`) is higher than the installed app version
 - Check that the release is not marked as draft or prerelease
 - Wait a few minutes for GitHub CDN to propagate the release